perl5-dbi/dbi/doc/DBI::Changes.md

     Fix potentially calling newSV(0) in malloc_using_sv()
         thanks to Pali
-    Fix order of XS preparse() ps_accept and ps_return argument names thanks to Petr PÃ­saÅ
+    Fix order of XS preparse() ps_accept and ps_return argument names thanks to Petr Písař
-    Fix a potential NULL profile dereference in dbi_profile() thanks to Petr PÃ­saÅ
+    Fix a potential NULL profile dereference in dbi_profile() thanks to Petr Písař
-    Fix a buffer overflow on an overlong DBD class name thanks to Petr PÃ­saÅ
+    Fix a buffer overflow on an overlong DBD class name thanks to Petr Písař

     Remove remnants of support for perl <= v5.8.0 thanks to Pali and H.Merijn Brand